Far Eastern Front in the Russian Civil War: The Japanese goals

 During the October Revolution, the Japanese were already gaining influence in Chinese Manchuria.
 They were surprised when the Bolsheviks successfully took power in Russia.
 While the Americans were interested in supporting Kolchak's White government, the Japanese aimed to take over Russian ports and coastal territories.
 In 1918, Japan occupied Vladivostok with the United States Marines.
 The Japanese had plans of rapid expansion starting in Amur and Ussuri River region all the way to Lake Baikal.
 In response to the Russians' establishment of the Far Eastern Republic, the Japanese backed the Provisional Priamurye Government.

 The U.S. aims

 The United States was interested in helping Admiral Kolchak's government in Siberia, which was in need of aid.
 They wanted to press the Red Army out of Siberia and allow the White Army to establish control of Russia and defeat the Bolsheviks.
-A major contributing factor was the United States government fears that communism would spread through the U.S if the Bolsheviks won the civil war.
+A major contributing factor was the United States government fears that communism would spread through the U.S. if the Bolsheviks won the civil war.
+Another major reasons were to rescue the 40,000 men of the Czechoslovak Legion, who were being held up by Bolshevik forces as they attempted to make their way along the Trans-Siberian Railroad to Vladivostok, and it was hoped, eventually to the Western Front and to protect the large quantities of military supplies and railroad rolling stock that the United States had sent to the Russian Far East in support of the Russian Empire's war efforts on the Eastern Front of World War I.

-Communist/Bolshevik Response
+Communist/Bolshevik response

 The Bolshevik effort in the Far East was the same as on the other fronts: to retake or hold on to territory of the former Russian Empire.
 The goal of the Russian SFSR was to stop the Allied advance into Siberia.
 The Soviets set up the Far Eastern Republic as a buffer state to hold off the White and allied armies.

 Mongolia

 The war expanded into Mongolia as White armies in the far east retreated.
 While others retreated to Japan or China, some tried to hold on to Mongolia which was a Czarist allied state.
 As the war dragged on, Mongolians were forced to take sides.
 Some joined the Communists, either by entering their armies or forming militias to help fight the Whites.
 Others went with the Whites, as part of the puppet government's forces or militias.
-The Communists burned Buddhist temples and killed white supporters to terrify Mongolians into joining them, and the Whites used similar tactics.

 Aftermath

 In the aftermath, the Whites were forced into exile.
 The Americans left Siberia and the Russian Far East in 1920.
-Japan held it even after the Whites were defeated, and would not withdraw until October 1922.
+Japan held it even after the Whites were defeated and would not withdraw until October 1922.
 With the war over, the Soviet government in Russia got to keep all of Russia's pre-war territories in the Far East.
 Future clashes over territory in the region would continue into the next decade, as seen during the Battle of Lake Khasan in 1938 and the Battles of Khalkhin Gol in 1939.